lbeique/How-To-Setup-a-Minecraft-Server/docs/Server Initialization.md

 ## Changing the Configurations

 1. In the Minecraft Server folder, open the `eula.txt` file by double-clicking it.
-Inside the file, change the line `eula=false` and write and replace it with the line `eula=true`.
+Inside the file, change the line `eula=false` and replace it with the line `eula=true`.
 You might notice a star in the file header in the top left.
 This indicates that there are unsaved changes.
 Make sure to save your changes and then close the file.

     ![Minecraft Task](../assets/images/server/Task1.05.PNG)